abhishekpand3y/CryptoVault/README.md

 # CryptoVault

+> **DISCLAIMER:** This project is for demonstration and educational purposes only.
+It is **NOT** recommended for production use.
+The code and configuration are intentionally simplified to illustrate cryptographic concepts and may lack the robustness, security hardening, and operational controls required for real-world deployments.

 A secure, containerized Flask web application demonstrating real-world cryptography use cases for sensitive data, files, and audit logs.

 ## Features